 As scientists learn more about the human body and the role of the nervous system, it's clear that chiropractic can play a powerful role in promoting true wellness, rather than just symptom relief

 We recognize that stress, and the effects it has on the body, is further reaching than just the musculoskeletal system.
 It can potentially impact, your respiration, posture, immune response, and much more.
-As such, at Chiropractic Balance we take a holistic, full-body approach to this complex issue.
+As such, at Chiropractic Balance in Porirua NZ we take a holistic, full-body approach to this complex issue.
 Our team of chiropractors can recommend nutritional supplementation, rehabilitative exercises, deep-tissue massage, relaxation techniques, and postural changes to help people manage the effects of stress.

 While it's impossible to completely eliminate stress, regular chiropractic care coupled with an appropriate care plan can help negate some of its effects and prevent long-term damage to the body.